Nikon 105mm f/4

 This review concerns itself primarily with the conventional 105mm f/4 Micro lenses made from 1975-1983.
 From 1970-1974, Nikon made a short-mount version intended for use on bellows.
 It has exactly the same optics, and when used on bellows, can be focused from infinity to larger-than-life.
 It has a manual pre-set diaphragm.

-Unless stated otherwise, this review is referring to the conventional focusing versions.
+Unless stated otherwise, this review refers to the conventional-focusing versions.

 The manual-focus Nikon 105mm f/4 AI and AI-s work great with most Nikon cameras, film and digital.